owenwilderfox/JobPlacementDashboard/README.md

 ## Back-End Stories
 ### Add Display Names to JPApplication Model Properties
-My task was to add display names to the JPApplicaton model properties.
+My task was to add display names to the JPApplicaton model properties so that the data organization would be neat and easier to read in the view.

 ![](3651.PNG)